 Even though the injectors were changed between the first generation and the technical update, the high pressure fuel injector units are still, and always will be, a constant problem for owners with the N63 engine.
 These were checked and replaced under the Customer Care Package with an updated style of injector.
 This is why many N63 owners will notice that the dealer may have replaced all of your fuel injectors at once.
 The updated injectors can’t be intermixed with the outgoing style, and really, why would you want to risk it anyway?
-I have even read reports of broken injectors flooding cylinders with enough raw fuel to trigger a chain reaction, ultimately ending in complete engine failure.
+I have even read reports of broken injectors flooding cylinders with enough raw fuel to trigger a chain reaction, ultimately ending in hydro locking and complete engine failure.

 Direct injection engines are susceptible to numerous issues, and the N63 is no exception.
 Because fuel is being blasted at high pressure directly into the combustion chamber, rather than spraying at a low pressure past the open intake valves (like standard port injection cars), there’s nothing to clean the backs of the valves off.
 Where port injection engines use gasoline to keep the valves free of PCV oil and sludgy carbon crud from the combustion chamber, the intake valves on direct injection cars get caked on with black buildup called coking.
 This will make the engine run terrible due to constricted, rough air passages.
 BMW’s official intake valve cleaning requires removal of the intake manifolds (on the bottom of the engine for the N63), and then a thorough media blasting with broken up walnut shells.
 Then the shells are vacuumed out of the chambers.
 Yes, walnut blasting is a thing, and will keep any direct injection car running right.